 On a positive note, there are alternative ways to pay down high-interest debt that don’t require sacrificing your savings.
 Here are four potential options to consider:

-• Update Your Budget: Updating your budget can accomplish two important goals as you work to pay down debt.
+- Update Your Budget: Updating your budget can accomplish two important goals as you work to pay down debt.
 First, it can help you identify any available cash you have to put toward your debt-elimination efforts.
 Next, analyzing how you manage your money (and how you want to spend it) can help you figure out if there are any overspending habits you need to break to avoid more debt issues in the future.

-• Add More Money to Your Debt Payoff Fund: Inflation has Americans paying more for groceries, gas, dining and many other goods and services these days.
+- Add More Money to Your Debt Payoff Fund: Inflation has Americans paying more for groceries, gas, dining and many other goods and services these days.
 But if you’re open to a little creativity, there are many ways to be frugal and save money.

 If you can find ways to reduce your expenses, you may be able to free up additional cash to put toward your debt.
-In addition to cutting spending and reducing expenses, you could also consider picking up an online side hustle and earn extra income to apply toward your debt.
+In addition to cutting spending and reducing expenses, you could also consider picking up an online side hustle and earn extra income to apply toward your debt. - Debt Elimination Plan: Once you know how much money you have to apply toward your debt each month, it’s important to choose a debt payoff plan.
+The two most popular debt elimination methods are the “Debt Snowball” and the “Debt Avalanche.”

 With the debt snowball, you focus on paying off debts (often credit cards) with the lowest balances first while making at least the minimum payments due on your other accounts.
 The debt avalanche method, by comparison, has you focus on paying off debts with the highest interest rates first.
 Both strategies have their advantages.
-So, it’s important to research both options and figure out which approach makes the most sense for your situation.
+So, it’s important to research both options and figure out which approach makes the most sense for your situation. - Debt Consolidation: It’s no secret that credit card debt and some personal loans can feature high-interest rates.
+But if you have good credit, you might be eligible to consolidate your debt with a balance transfer credit card or a debt consolidation loan.

 Consolidating your debt can be a smart strategy to help you speed up the debt payoff process in certain situations.
 However, you must commit to avoid future overspending.
-Otherwise, you could wind up in more credit card debt than you started with—potentially setting yourself up for even bigger financial problems in the future.
+Otherwise, you could wind up in more credit card debt than you started with—potentially setting yourself up for even bigger financial problems in the futu